 BRACKNELL RFC coach Alan Leishman insists his side still have a long way to go to ensure their survival in National Three South East, but says there is more belief in the team after their 38-3 win over Tring.

-The bonus-point victory was the Lily Hill men's first triumph for over a month, and comes on a weekend when nearest rivals Westcliff, London Irish Amateur and Staines
+The bonus-point victory was the Lily Hill men's first triumph for over a month, and comes on a weekend when nearest rivals Westcliff, London Irish Amateur and Staines all lost.

 While the five points for the win are undoubtedly priceless in Bracknell's fight for survival, so too was the impressive performance, which Leishman hopes his side can repeat in the coming weeks.